-A restraining order is a type of injunction of which the primary goal is to protect people from violence.
+A restraining order is a type of injunction of which the primary goal is to protect people from violence or stalking.
 An injunction is a court order to continue or cease actions between multiple parties.
 Injunctions are often referred to as restraining orders but they are a bit different.
 For example, a temporary restraining order (TRO) is usually issued while a permanent injunction is being worked out in court.
-These hearings can have serious long term effects on your life and can bring serious charges if you violate the court order.
+These hearings can have serious long-term effects on your life and can bring serious charges if you violate the court order.

-Also, if an injunction is ordered against you, it could very likely be permanent.
-If it was a Domestic Violence injunction, that means you must surrender all firearms in your possession and not ever be in possession of a firearm.
-Failure to do so will bring a first degree misdemeanor charge.
-Additionally if you are the petitioner (person filing the injunction against someone) of a domestic violence injunction, it might help you sleep at night if you know your former significant other cannot legally own or possess a firearm.
+If an injunction is ordered against you, it could very likely be permanent.
+If it was a Domestic Violence injunction, that means you must surrender all firearms in your possession and cannot be in possession of a firearm.
+Failure to do so will bring a first-degree misdemeanor charge.
+Alternatively, if you are the petitioner (the person filing the injunction against someone) of a domestic violence injunction, it might help you sleep at night knowing the respondent cannot legally own or possess a firearm.

-Here at Gans Law we represent both petitioners and respondents of injunctions/restraining orders and are familiar with both sides of the law.
+Here at Gans Law we represent both petitioners and respondents of injunctions/restraining orders and are familiar with both sides of these cases.
 If you are thinking about filing an injunction or have had one filed against you, give us a call for a free consultation.